-The title of a book that Libby wrote, Still Running (2018), is very appropriate, then.
+The title of a book that Libby wrote, Still Running (2018), is very appropriate.
 It’s a collection of articles that she wrote for a weekly column in the local newspaper, The Coloradoan with some revisions, along with a few extras.
 It’s good reading.
 In real life, Libby is very approachable and exudes charm and humility despite her remarkable accomplishments, and she comes across that way through her writings as well.

 Many of the articles are not just about her running accomplishments or doling out running advice.
 Some are about her friends and other runners in the local Fort Collins community.
 There is even one that is about me!

 Back in 2012, she invited me over to her home for an interview, of which she wrote about in this article.
 Then, in the year before her book was published, she had me over again to get an update.